UpCloudLtd/terraform-provider-upcloud/docs/resources/managed_database_postgresql.md

 - `log_error_verbosity` (String) Controls the amount of detail written in the server log for each message that is logged.
 - `log_line_prefix` (String) Choose from one of the available log-formats.
 These can support popular log analyzers like pgbadger, pganalyze etc.
 - `log_min_duration_statement` (Number) Log statements that take more than this number of milliseconds to run, `-1` disables
+- `log_temp_files` (Number) Log statements for each temporary file created larger than this number of kilobytes, -1 disables
 - `max_files_per_process` (Number) PostgreSQL maximum number of files that can be open per process.
 - `max_locks_per_transaction` (Number) PostgreSQL maximum locks per transaction.
 - `max_logical_replication_workers` (Number) PostgreSQL maximum logical replication workers (taken from the pool of `max_parallel_workers`).